hhajibadri/cse15l-lab-reports/labreport5/labreport5.md

 ![Failure Inducing Input](input_output.png)

 TA: Try using the JDB to step through your program to figure out where the problem is.
 First compile with the special flag `java -g example.java` and then run JDB `jdb example.java`.
-You would want to set a breakpoint at the beginning of that method and step through each line to figure out how the values are being computed or updated.
+You would want to set a breakpoint at the beginning of that method that deals with average and step through each line to figure out how the values are being computed or updated.

 Student: What I found with JDB is that I was not excluding the minimum value for the sum so it was adding all the elements instead of excluding the lowest value.
 So when my input was 1, 2, and 3 it was adding all of it (6) and dividing by it 2 to get 3.0.
 It should've done only 2 + 3 and divide it by 2 to get 2.5.